 It’s easy if you’re the host.
 You can make an entirely gluten free holiday meal, throw a few bread rolls on the table and no one will even notice.
 There are gluten free alternatives to stuffing, you can make your gravy gluten free and the rest of the main course is likely naturally gluten free.
 Mashed potatoes, candied yams, cranberry sauce, it’s all a wonderful part of your gluten free holiday.
 Even dessert.

 - Having a gluten free holiday may be a new experience so why not shake it up a bit and try something different.
 Peruse the internet and look for a naturally gluten free recipe you'd like to try.
 Many use rice as a base with sausage and fruit for substance and festive flavour.

 Make it Separately:

 This is what I do.
-My family love our traditional stuffing so I don't have the heart to keep it from them.
+My family loves our traditional stuffing so I don't have the heart to keep it from them.
 Your favourite turkey stuffing can be made in a casserole in the oven along with the turkey, or in the slow cooker.
 I like the slow cooker version.
 It saves room in the oven, It solves the bacteria issue, gives the family the traditional stuffing they love and keeps the bird safe for my gluten free holiday meal.

-alterations or you're worried that your host may not get it right, you can offer to bring a dish, so you know there will be something
+alterations or you're worried that your host may not get it right, you can offer to bring a dish to share.
+This way you know there will be something

 there for you.
 I attended my cousins